polianaysato/Shell-test-1/README.md

 ### You can pass your json body as in the image
 ![POST Postman](assets/post.png)

+## Spreadsheet with market data
+Download the spreadsheet MarketData.xls from this repo and fill in the data necessary for the calculation before uploading.

 ### Prerequisites for creating a lambda container image
 For creating a lambda container image, you need to have installed Docker and have previously created a role with the required permissions for ECR, Lambda and API attached to the services.